InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-16-changes-after-tony-robbins.markdown

 </center>
 <br>
 #### 5. Grass Fed Meat
 As well as switching to an organic diet, we now try to only eat grass fed or pastured meat.
 Every 2 weeks we have a meat selection box delivered from Green Pasture Farms (their website has been temporarily down during 2018, but they've assured us they'll be back up and running later in 2018).
 We've also tried [Eversfield Organic](https://www.eversfieldorganic.co.uk/){:target="_blank"} meat deliveries which have been excellent.
-The reason for opting for grass fed meat is because of the reading I did in the [Bulletproof Diet](https://amzn.to/2vjXFJa){:target="_blank" rel="nofollow"} and from [Headstrong](https://amzn.to/2H3MrOr){:target="_blank" rel="nofollow"}.
+The reason for opting for grass fed meat is because of the reading I did in the [Bulletproof Diet](https://amzn.to/2vjXFJa){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) and from [Headstrong](https://amzn.to/2H3MrOr){:target="_blank" rel="nofollow"} (<i>affiliate link</i>).
 We go for the **Budget Paleo Meat Box** at £50 plus £6.45 delivery, which usually has enough meat to cover 11 meals for 2 people.
 It has been really fun researching and experimenting with the different cuts of meats we have received, there's been more than one occasion where we've had no idea how to cook it, so have had to jump online for ideas!
 <br>
 #### 6. The Learning Never Ends
 I realised at last year's event how important it is to **continue learning**.
 It doesn't really matter what it is that you are learning, just pick something that interests you and learn about it!
 I have been learning about financial independence, blogging, youtube creation and various other things since the event last year.